kubernetes/enhancements/keps/sig-node/3008-cri-class-based-resources/README.md

 -->

 This is only the first step in getting class-based resources supported in Kubernetes.
-Important pieces like resource status, resource disovery and permission control are [non-goals](#non-goals) not solved here.
-These aspects are briefly discussed in [future work](#future-work).
+Important pieces like resource assignment via pod spec, resource status, resource disovery and permission control are [non-goals](#non-goals) not solved here.
+These aspects
+are briefly discussed in [future work](#future-work).
 The risk in this sort of piecemeal approach is finding devil in the details, resulting in inconsistent and/or crippled and/or cumbersome end result.
 However, there is a lot of